heydar432/ML---Regression-Time-Series/Brazilian Oil Prediction/README.md

 # 🛢 Monthly Oil Production Forecast

-A project that leverages both Linear Regression and the Prophet library to forecast monthly oil production.
+A project that leverages both Linear Regression and the Prophet library to forecast monthly oil production in Brasil.

 ## 📋 Table of Contents
 - [Introduction](#introduction)